Local Information for Global Network Estimation in Latent Space Models: Theoretical results

 \subsection{Theoretical results for the full likelihood}

-Now we broaden our scope to consider the full likelihood function in Eq~\eqref{eq:opt_problem} and allow $\cS$ to be random.
+Now we broaden our scope to consider the full likelihood function and allow $\cS$ to be random.
 In this general case, rather than interpreting the results for a specific neighborhood, we consider the average connection probability surrounding the centered node.
 More specifically, recall that the edges surrounding node 1 are distributed as $A_{1i} \sim \mbox{Bernoulli}(P_{1i})$ and $P_{1i} = \sigma(\Theta_{1i})$ for $i \neq 1$.
 We define the average connection probability around node 1 as $p_S = \frac{1}{n} \sum_{i \in [n]}P_{1i}$, which can also be interpreted as the expected neighborhood ratio.
 We assume that $p_S < c$ for some positive constant $c < 1$.
-As $r_S$, $\cS$, $J$ (consequently $\cstZ$) are all random, Assumptions~\ref{assp:Z_0} and~\ref{assp:X} need to be modified accordingly.
+As $r_S$, $\cS$, $J$ (consequently $\cstZ$) are all random, we need the following assumptions analogous to Assumptions~\ref{assp:Z_0} and~\ref{assp:X}.